 So use your time wisely.
 Don’t close with a declaration that you are the best qualified person for the job, because you don’t know who you are competing with.
 Don’t ask “How did I do?” or ask anything about salary or benefits.
 First confirm how much time you have, and then ask your most important questions first (just in case the hiring manager gives you a long answer that runs out the clock).

 The problem is that some candidates don’t have any good questions, and others seem to be asking questions only to make themselves look good.
 Don't say, "Do you need 'X'?
 Because I am really good at that." it appears far too self-serving.

 What really makes people look good is when they have their own decision framework to evaluate whether the job is a good fit.
 So what kind of questions are best for that?

 1. What do you expect me to accomplish in the first 60 to 90 days?

 To be successful in an interview you need to think beyond what you want, and understand how you can help the manager achieve what they want by hiring you.

 2. What are the common attributes of your top performers?

-3. What are a few things that really drive results for the company?
+3. What factors drive results for the organization?